steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 ### Process

-The overall review process bases on a few general principles such as that a clearly defined problem statement as the basis of the architecture, reviews are open processes, and companies conduct reviews for the project’s benefit (see also: {% cite Maranzano2005 %} for the full list of five principles).
+The overall review process bases on a few general principles such as a clearly defined problem statement as the basis of the architecture, that reviews are open processes, and that organizations conduct reviews for the project’s or product's benefit (see also: {% cite Maranzano2005 %} for the full list of five principles).

 The review process follows roughly four phases.
 The specific implementation may vary.